fbpx

 Footwear for cobblestone streets

 A pair of cute sneakers like the ever present Italian brand Superga or any other sturdy pair of shoes that provides support (aka holds your foot in place) and cushion (for the long days of walking) are a great idea.
+These Dr. Scholl’s sneakers are our choice for class, versatility and comfort.

 Cuter sandals and platform shoes will take you from canal-side terrace to ciccheti and make you look glam and fabulous.